sindresorhus/boxen-cli/readme.md

     --margin            Space around the box
     --center            Center the box
-    --align             Align the text [left|center|right] (Default: left) --width             Set a fixed width for the box
+    --align             Align the text [left|center|right] (Default: left) --title             Display a title at the top of the box.
+	  --title-alignment   Align the title in the top bar [left|center|right].
+	  --width             Set a fixed width for the box --height            Set a fixed height for the box --fullscreen        Fit all available space within the terminal.

   Examples
     $ boxen I ❤ unicorns